 It’s not all bad news for cryptocurrency enthusiasts though.
 Apps can still facilitate virtual currency storage and transactions as long as they’re conducted by trusted developers and approved exchanges.
 Applications can’t mine for coins directly in an iPhone or iPad, but they can do so in the cloud or anywhere off the device.

 Apple warns that cryptocurrency apps can’t promise currency for completing tasks like downloading other apps, posting to social networks, or asking other users to download it.
-As many have pointed out, iPhones and iPads are not ideal for mining cryptocurrency because of the number of resources it takes up, so the move shouldn’t drastically impact the existing community.
+As many have pointed out, iPhones and iPads are not ideal for mining cryptocurrency because of the amount of resources it takes up, so the move shouldn’t drastically impact the existing community.

 The decision seems more of a way to safeguard people not involved in the cryptocurrency business.
 Apple is just the latest company to wake up to the dangers of virtual coins and it’ll be interesting to see whether Google will do something similar with Android.